Categories

 1 pump; the redness on the side of my nose has been reduced (but not hidden) and you can still see small pumps on my forehead.
 It’s a nice light coverage though and the colour matches my skin perfectly

 One pump gives a lovely finish – not everything is covered as you can see, but on the most part, it’s given my skin a glow and evened it out a lot.
-The redness either side of my nose has been reduced – but is still visible, as is the bumps on my forehead.
-It’s also covered small acne scars and uneven skin colouring on my cheeks and forehead.
+The redness either side of my nose and forehead melasma has been reduced.
+It’s covered small acne scars and uneven skin colouring on my cheeks and forehead.

 It goes on very light and melts into my skin.
 It feels lovely.
-It isn’t thick, so I’m able to move it around my skin quickly and easily without any pulling of my skin.
+It isn’t thick, so I can move it easily around my skin without any pulling.
 I buffer it in using circles with a brush, to make sure I get an even coverage.
 (UPDATE: I now use sponges for foundation (thanks tiktok) £5 for 4 here from Amazon: https://amzn.to/3K4mdai)

 Il Makiage Woke Up Like This foundation on my skin after 2 pumps